LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

                      - The congressional district that the amendment's sponsor represents.
                      - Note that this element will be empty for Senate sponsors and will be "0" for states, territories, or districts where there is only one congressional district.
   -	`<cosponsors>`
-      -	Parent container for any cosponsors of the amendment.
+      -	Container for any cosponsors of the amendment.
 Only Senate amendments may have this element populated.
       -	A `<cosponsors>` element may include the following children (the below counts are taken from https://api.data.gov/congress/v3/amendment/117/samdt/3892):
         -	`<countIncludingWithdrawnCosponsors>` (e.g. 2)
             -	The total number of cosponsors of the amendment, including any withdrawn cosponsors.